ComputingStack/Uniview-OpenStack-Portal/README.md

 1. Leave question, or comments on the current github pages!
 Our community manager will hop on and respond shortly!
 2. Visit http://www.computingstack.com, or contact admin@computingstack.com!

-# Get Started with docker-compose
+# Get Started with docker-compose with just a couple easy steps
 Below process are applicable to both Uniview free edition (or called based edition) and enterprise edition

+Prerequistes:
-Step 1: OpenStack backend is up.
+1: OpenStack backend is up.
 The minimal requirement is to have Keystone running.

-Step 2: Prepare docker host with necessary docker and docker-compose preinstalled
+2: Prepare docker host with necessary docker and docker-compose preinstalled

-Step 3: Prepare mysql or maria database engine or reuse any of those pre-created
+3: Prepare mysql or maria database engine or reuse any of those pre-created

-Step 4: create database and user, grant the user to access the database from docker hosts
+Step 1: create database and user, grant the user to access the database from docker hosts

-Step 5: compose uniview.json and Docker service is up
+Step 2: compose uniview.json

+Step 3: Service is up: "docker-compose up"

 # Get Started with Kubernetes helm charts
 Below process are applicable to both Uniview free edition (or called based edition) and enterprise